 The unique character of a delightful yet little-known town in East Anglia is under serious threat.
 A surge of greedy property developers don’t merely plan to destroy the character of a quaint … Read More »

 Tara Green reports from the frontlines of Code Club’s war on technophobia and obsolescence – Croydon’s primary schools

 The 7 and 8 year old children of our borough are cross.
 In true digital-native style, these children are feeling a bit left out because Croydon Code Club is not for them.
-The volunteer-lead action group is working very hard to get a computer-programming after … Read More »
+The volunteer-lead action group is working very hard to get a computer-programming after school club into every … Read More »

 Brian Lancaster, General Secretary of the Croydon Natural History and Scientific Society, explains how the Croydon Local Studies Library and Archives Service was saved.